Marquette fires coach Steve Wojciechowski after 7 seasons

 - Oops!Something went wrong.Please try again later.

-Marquette went 13-14 for its first losing season since 2014-15, Wojciechowski’s debut season.
-The Golden Eagles’ season ended with a 68-49 loss to Georgetown in the first round of the Big East Tournament.
+The Golden Eagles finished 13-14 for their first losing season since 2014-15, Wojciechowski's debut year.
+The Golden Eagles' season ended last week with a 68-49 loss to Georgetown in the first round of the Big East Tournament.

 Marquette likely would have earned an NCAA bid in 2020 if the pandemic hadn't halted the season, though the Golden Eagles ended that year by losing six of their last seven games.